eonarheim/eonarheim.github.io/docs/promises.md

 ---

 Excalibur implements promises following the Promises/A+ specification.
-Promises are incredibly useful tool for managing asynchronous behaviour in you game.
-A promise is a one time use object meant to capture asychronous behavior like callbacks.
+Promises are an incredibly useful tool for managing asynchronous behaviour in you game.
+A promise is a single-use object meant to capture asychronous behavior, like callbacks.
 Promises **should not** be used as an eventing system.

 ## Usage